Back to Guides

 Readers often find no shortage of fund marketing, but much less structure around how to evaluate what they are hearing.
 A due-diligence page shifts the conversation from passive consumption to active judgment.

 That matters even more for American households because the quality of the investment story is only one part of the decision.
-Cross-border tax coordination and reporting discipline also belong in the analysis.
+Cross-border compliance support and reporting discipline also belong in the analysis.

 Chapter 02